Kamome (train): Nishi Kyushu Shinkansen

-On 28 October 2020, JR Kyushu announced it would utilize a 6-car version of the N700S series for the isolated section of Shinkansen from Nagasaki, named the Nishi Kyushu Shinkansen, with a cross platform interchange to a relay service called Relay Kamome at to connect to Hakata.
-JR Kyushu also announced it would continue to use the name Kamome, which has been in use since 1961, for the Nishi Kyushu Shinkansen service.
-Most of the new Kamome Shinkansen services stop at every station between Takeo-Onsen and Nagasaki, with some services bypassing Ureshino-Onsen, with a few services only stopping at Isahaya.
-Between Takeo-Onsen and Hakata, the so-called Relay Kamome will continue as a non-Shinkansen train service for the foreseeable future until the Shinkansen is eventually extended to Hakata.
-Some Midori and Huis Ten Bosch services will also operate as an additional Relay Kamome at Takeo-Onsen styled as either Midori (Relay Kamome) or Huis Ten Bosch (Relay Kamome).
+On 28 October 2020, JR Kyushu announced that a six-car version of the N700S series would be used on the isolated Shinkansen section serving Nagasaki, officially named the Nishi Kyushu Shinkansen.
+Services would feature a cross-platform interchange at with a connecting limited express service branded as Relay Kamome, providing onward connections to Hakata.

+JR Kyushu also confirmed that the Kamome name, in continuous use since 1961, would be retained for the Nishi Kyushu Shinkansen services.
+Most Kamome Shinkansen services stop at all stations between Takeo-Onsen and Nagasaki, although some services pass through Ureshino-Onsen, and a limited number stop only at Isahaya.
+Between Takeo-Onsen and Hakata, the limited express Relay Kamome continues to operate as a non-Shinkansen service and is expected to do so until the Shinkansen is extended to Hakata.
+Some Midori services also operate in conjunction with Relay Kamome, branded as "Midori (Relay Kamome)".